briankundinger/vabl-jasa/README.md

 ## Installation and Setup

 Functions used to implement the proposed method are stored through the `vabl` package.
-Install this package by running `install.packages("vabl_0.0.0.9000.tar.gz", repos = NULL, type="source")` in the console.
+Install this package by running `install.packages("vabl.tar.gz", repos = NULL, type="source")` in the console.

 You may need to install additional packages for the scripts, which done by entering the following into the console.